-A lot of people don’t know it, but getting rid of lice is more complicated than it may seem, especially if we come to understand that there is more than one variety of lice that infests the human body.
-There are three types of lice, in fact, that a person can become infested with: head lice, body lice, and pubic lice and, of course, the nits that accompany all three.
+A lot of people don’t know it, but getting rid of lice is more complicated than it may seem, especially since there is more than one variety that infests the human body.
+There are three types of lice, in fact: head lice, body lice, and pubic lice and, of course, the nits that accompany all three.
 Head lice and body lice are the same species (Pediculus humanus) but vary in size and behavior, while the pubic lice (otherwise known as the crab louse) is its own species of sexually transmitted lice.

 More Lice Topics